New mental health and gambling support kits coming to P.E.I. libraries | CBC News

 Over the next month kits will be available to take home

-"We are so excited to see more information about mental health and mental illness available for free for individuals across the Island," said Canadian Mental Health Association of P.E.I. community development manager, Tayte Willows in a news release.
+"We are so excited to see more information about mental health and mental illness available for free for individuals across the Island," said Canadian Mental Health Association of P.E.I. community development manager Tayte Willows in a written news release.

 "We know that sharing information helps to reduce stigma and increase understanding, which in turn builds healthier and stronger communities," Willows said.

-Each mental-health kit is made up of a variety of books which target a range of ages.
-There are children's books, biographies and self-help books.
-The kits also contain a sheet providing contact information for individuals who are looking for mental-health support.
+Each mental-health kit is contains children's books, biographies and self-help books for a range of ages.
+There's also a sheet of contact information for individuals who are looking for mental-health support.

 Mental-health care is also offered in hospitals and in community health centres across the province, including mental health walk-in clinics or via the Island Helpline 1-800-218-2885.